asiloisad/pulsar-hydrogen-next/README.md

 This allows you to execute entire blocks from control lines, while still being able to inspect individual lines inside bodies.

-## Plugin API (v1.3.0)
+## Service

-Hydrogen-next provides a service API for other packages to interact with Jupyter kernels.
+The package provides a `hydrogen.provider` service for other packages to interact with Jupyter kernels.

 ### Consuming the Service